neooblaster/zcl_log_util/README.md

 The first method will be the most frequent method.
 The second method makes it possible to defer the association of the internal table to a later moment in the processing of the program.
-It also offers a way to change log tables at any time which allows you to use a single instance to manage different internal tables.
+It also offers a way to change log tables at any time that allows you to use a single instance to manage different internal tables.

 * First method : classic way, same as chapter ``Getting Start``